Hazardous Waste Disposal Singapore: A Complete Guide to Safe Chemical Clean-Up at Home

 For more information, visit the National Environment Agency (NEA) website or use the MyENV mobile app.

-• Toxic.
-Can cause injury or death if ingested, inhaled, or absorbed through the skin
+• Toxic: Can cause injury, illness, or death if ingested, inhaled, or absorbed through the skin.
+Examples: pesticides, some cleaning agents, mercury-containing bulbs.

-• Reactive.
-Can explode or create toxic fumes when exposed to heat, air, water, or other chemicals
+• Reactive: Can explode, ignite, or release toxic fumes when exposed to heat, air, water, or other chemicals.
+Examples: pool chemicals, certain fertilisers, bleach mixed with ammonia.

 Singapore Regulations for Hazardous Waste Disposal

-In Singapore, the disposal of hazardous waste is governed by the Environmental Public Health Act and the Environmental Protection and Management Act, which are enforced by the National Environment Agency (NEA).
-These regulations are designed to protect public health and prevent environmental contamination.
+Singapore’s framework for hazardous waste management Singapore is one of the most comprehensive in the region.
+The primary legislation is the Environmental Public Health Act and the Environmental Protection and Management Act, both enforced by the National Environment Agency (NEA).

-• It is illegal to dispose of hazardous waste in regular trash bins, down drains, or in water bodies
+• It is illegal to dispose of household hazardous waste in regular trash bins, down drains, or into water bodies

 Common Household Hazardous Waste Categories